officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ```
 * If the Job fails, Executor pods are still terminated, but driver pod remains in `Error` state.
 For debugging, you can see pod logs.
 * Eventually you may want to clean up by deleting the pods or `minikube delete`.
+> [!IMPORTANT]
+> `spark-job-service` still runs on local, but Spark Jobs are launched on minikube using corresponding Job's Docker images.

 ### Running on Minikube
 * Make sure environment setup is already done and default namespace is set to `ksoot`, refer to [Installation using minikube section](../README.md#minikube).